DaXor-0/Swing_Test/README.md

 It must contain:
 - `export <ENV>` to export all strictly necessary environment variables for the machine.
+  - `CC` to determine which compiler to use
   - `RUN` to define the command to run tests (`srun`, `mpiexec`...)
   - `SWING_DIR` full path to Swing_Test directory.
   - `MPI_LIB` mpi library type.